How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 "$TEMPLATE_FILE" > "$OUTPUT_FILE"

-Advanced Data Processing with Advanced Bash Scripting Techniques for Automation: Beyond Simple Scripts
+Advanced Data Processing: Beyond Simple Scripts

 Working with JSON in Bash